grandslambert/next-cms/CUSTOM_POST_TYPES.md

 3. Confirm deletion

 **Restrictions:**
-- Cannot delete the default "post" post type
+- Cannot delete built-in post types ("post" and "page")
 - Cannot delete post types that have existing content
 - Delete all content first, then delete the post type
+- Delete button is hidden for built-in types

 ## Menu Positioning